ANoobyDev/brainfuck-interpreter/README.md

 # AUTHOR NOTE

 Hope you enjoy playing with this, it's possible to do some impressive stuff.
-Remember that is under the GPLv3, that means that if you improve the design and don't push it to the repo, you owe me your first born child.